nibble0101/Breathing/README.md

 this guide on [loading upacked extension in chrome](https://developer.chrome.com/docs/extensions/mv3/getstarted/#unpacked).
-Be aware the process might be slightly different for the other browsers and be sure to load the extension in the [chromium directory](./extensions/chromium/).You will get an error if you attempt to load the same file in Firefox because Firefox doesn't support MV3 yet, .
+Be aware the process might be slightly different for the other browsers and be sure to load the extension in the [chromium directory](./extensions/chromium/).You will get an error if you attempt to load the same directory in Firefox because Firefox doesn't support MV3 yet.

 ## License